Frequently Asked Questions

 What is your Cancellation Policy?

-Each week, your therapy meeting is reserved exclusively for you.
-As such, I require 24-hours advanced notice of cancellation from you.
+Each week, I reserve our therapy session time exclusively for you.
+As such, a 48-hours advanced notice of cancellation is required in the event that you are unable to make our session.
 When your appointment is cancelled without advanced notice, the session fee is charged.

 I am in need of support but afraid I cannot make it to your office.
 Can you help?

-As the demands of fertility treatments, work, children and life are plentiful, it is not always possible to seek counseling in person.
+As the demands of fertility treatments, work, children and life are plentiful, it is not always possible to attend in-person counseling.

 Can I bring my baby to our meetings?

 Yes!
-If you find that bringing your baby to sessions eases your mind and makes scheduling meetings more attainable, you are welcome to bring your baby with you.
+If you find that bringing your baby to sessions eases your mind and/or makes scheduling meetings more attainable, your baby is welcome to join our sessions.

 Will our sessions be confidential?